diecknet/diecknet-blog/_posts/en/2020-04-30-Exchange-Hybrid-HCW8064-OAuth.md

 title: "Exchange Hybrid: HCW8064 OAuth configuration couldn't get performed"
 subtitle: OAuth configuration manually done
 lang: en
-tags: [exchange, exchange 2013, exchange hybrid, oauth, office 365]
+tags: [exchange, exchange2013, exchangehybrid, oauth, office365]
 image: "/img/2020/2020-04-28-HCW8064-01.png"
 ---
 ![HCW8064 - The HCW has completed, but was not able to perform the OAuth portion of your Hybrid configuration.
 If you need features that rely on OAuth, you can try running the HCW again or manually configure OAuth using these manual steps.](/img/2020/2020-04-28-HCW8064-01.png "HCW8064 - The HCW has completed, but was not able to perform the OAuth portion of your Hybrid configuration.
 If you need features that rely on OAuth, you can try running the HCW again or manually configure OAuth using these manual steps.") <br /> <br />